TheLaughingGod1986/bmv-finder/chrome-extension/README.md

 ### First Time Setup

 1. **Install the Extension**: Follow the installation instructions above
-2. **Sign In**: Click the extension icon and sign in with your BMV Finder account
+2. **Sign In**: Click the extension icon and sign in with your Property Intelligence Platform account
 3. **Verify Membership**: The extension will check your subscription tier and enable appropriate features

 ### Capturing Properties